Soft Coated Wheaten Terriers

 A breeder who also shows their dogs, is your best resource for a quality puppy.
 They are devoted to breeding healthy, high quality dogs that accurately represent breed type and that wonderful Wheaten temperament.

-All of my dogs are OFA (hip) certified, CERF (eyes) approved, and screened annually through blood and urine testing to ensure their ongoing health.
+All of my dogs are DNA assessed for compatibility, OFA (hip) certified, CERF (eyes) approved, and screened annually through blood and urine testing to ensure their ongoing health.
 I also require that my pups are tested annually.
 Any good breeder should be able to produce both OFA and CERF certificates for the parents of a puppy.

 HELEN AND "FLIRT"